hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Thank you greggirwin (Gregg Irwin) , the next 3 years will be great for Red (but also Rebol3), I am 100% sure many things will change and we will have a lot of new tech and coders.

 [1:09:26](#6kYUEyA5kzxFfzSSQ9Fftsi7bq-nj6BO2oKGM-WVmsg) <GiuseppeChillemi (GiuseppeChillemi)>:
-Happy 2025 to everyone! Ì†ºÌΩæ
+Happy 2025 to everyone! üçæ

 [6:27:54](#_5z6kG62kfTh3FDtyya1yoBoD4zCgBGq7EVlvimKkYQ) <ldci (Fran√ßois Jouen)>:
 Happy New Year.
 My blog is just updated : https://redlcv.blogspot.com/2025/01/savitsky-golay-filter.html